Devante Mays: Professional career

+Pre-draft

 Mays was projected as a seventh round pick by Lance Zierlein of NFL.com.
 He was praised for his physical stature and his hard running stance, being willing to power through contact.
 He was also praised for his attitude and work ethic.
 Zierlein also expressed concern about his reoccurring injury history and his hesitation for hitting certain running lanes.

 Green Bay Packers

-Mays was drafted by the Green Bay Packers in the seventh round, 238th overall, in the 2017 NFL Draft.
+Mays was drafted by the Green Bay Packers in the seventh round, 238th overall, in the 2017 NFL draft.
 He was signed to a four-year contract on May 5, 2017.

 On November 19, against the Baltimore Ravens, Mays had his first three career carries, which totaled −1 yard.
 In the season finale against the Detroit Lions, he had one carry for two yards.
 Overall, in his rookie season, he appeared in eight games and had four carries for one rushing yard to go along with three receptions for no receiving yards.

 On September 1, 2018, Mays was placed on injured reserve, and was later released with an injury settlement.

 Cleveland Browns

-Mays was signed to the Cleveland Browns' practice squad on October 23, 2018.
+Mays was signed to the practice squad of the Cleveland Browns on October 23, 2018.
 The Browns signed Mays to a futures contract on January 2, 2019.
 Mays was released by the Browns on May 13, 2019.